 Another way to gain a substantial amount of power is to remove your power steering pump and convert your car over to manual steering.
 I don't recommend this for daily drivers because the steering will become harder.
 Most stock power steering pumps can easily suck-up 20 to 30 horsepower.
 Don't believe me?
-Turn your steering wheel a little, side to side, while your engine is idling and hear the idle drop a hundred or so RPM.
+Turn your steering wheel side to side while your engine is idling and hear the idle drop a hundred or so RPM.
 How much horsepower do you think it takes to lug your engine down that far?
 Yeah... about 20 or 30.
 So you say you aren't "steering" while you're driving down the drag strip?
 Well, every time your car gets squirrelly off the line, you have to "correct" it by steering, and there went 20 to 30 horsepower.
 If your car doesn't get squirrelly, maybe you should call us and order a BAD-ASS Engine and then you’ll be fish tailing!
 LOL

 Another way of gaining about 8 to 10 HP is by draining about 1 quart of oil out of your oil pan.
-Most cranks dip into the oil a little which is why windage trays work so well and get you more power at RPM.
+Most cranks dip into the oil a little which is why windage trays and crank scrapers work so well and get you more power at RPM.
 They keep the oil away from the crank which makes less drag.
 When the engine is full of oil, it is like wading through knee deep water.
 Try to run while in knee deep water.
 It isn’t that easy because of the drag the water puts on your body.
 When you drain out 1 quart, this makes the crank less deep in the oil as it spins.
 It’s now like walking in ankle deep water.
 Try to run now, it’s a LOT easier than it was when it was knee deep, right?
 Well the same principals are at work here as well and will make you free power.
-Switching to a slightly thinner oil is another way of gaining power.
-This puts less drag on the crank as it dips through it in the pan as well as makes the oil pump spin easier and much more free which in turn, takes less power to spin.
+Again, switching to a slightly thinner oil is another way of gaining power because it puts less drag on the crank as it dips through it in the pan as well as makes the oil pump spin easier and much more free which in turn, takes less power to spin.